Sailing Advice for Niue

 Niue Anchorage

-Due to Niue’s unforgivable coastline, there are only 17 moorings available on the island, all in Alofi Bay, which have been set up by the Niue Yacht Club.
+Due to Niue’s unforgivable coastline, there are only 15 moorings available on the island, all in Alofi Bay which has been set up by the Niue Yacht Club.
 Niue is an island where you’ll want to anchor up and explore the rest of the island by car or part of the island by bike.
-Check out the 6 Types of Transport in Niue for ways to get around.
-Plus, see the 30 Tips for Travelling in Niue as a good place to start to plan your visit to the island.
+Check out our Niue Transport Guide for ways to get around.
+Plus, see the 30 Tips for Travelling in Niue as a good place to start planning your visit to the island.

 Clearing Customs in Niue